donovansolms/cosmos-experiments/README.md

 <br/>

 > **Warning**<br/>
-> This repository contains highly experimental code, it is UNAUDITED, do NOT use it in production<br/>
+> This repository contains highly experimental code, it is UNAUDITED, do NOT use it in production, please<br/>

 <br/>